dresswithpockets/dresswithpockets.github.io/_drafts/ssm-gotchas.md

   --parameters 'portNumber=8080,localPortNumber=8080'
 ```

-Whenever you want to forward a port from a host.
 It'd be nice to have an alias or CLI tool that's a bit more familiar, like:

 ```sh
 start-session i-abcd1234 -L 8080:localhost:8080